keljinda/ACT_analyst/README.md

 First Question: How is the ACT test situation in the US?
 The likelihood of taking it, overall, reflects the quality of the score.

-The participation rate in the ACT test varies significantly across different states in the US, and this variation may impact the overall quality of composite scores.
+ACT participation rates vary a lot across different U.S. states.
+Some states require the test, while others don’t, and this affects both test scores and how students perform overall.
+Looking at these trends by year and region can help us understand the reasons for participation drops and how they might relate to college readiness.
+Comparing ACT participation with SAT rates could also give more insights and help improve participation in areas where it’s decreasing.

 ---